October is National Breast Cancer Awareness Month

-Our Medical Imaging team offers diagnostic services 24 hours a day, seven days a week in the hospital, along with many outpatient services during the week, Monday through Friday, 7am to 7pm.
+Our Medical Imaging team offers emergency imaging services 24 hours a day, seven days a week in the hospital, along with many outpatient diagnostic services during the week, Monday through Friday, 7am to 7pm.

-Our state-of-the art technology is operated by friendly and expert technologists and staff, including board-certified radiologists from our new partner, Crouse Radiology Associates.
-Medical imaging is the sole focus of our department.
+Our state-of-the-art technology is operated by friendly and expert technologists and staff, where Medical imaging is the sole focus of our department.
 When you choose Community Memorial Hosptial, you can be sure you’re receiving world-class diagnostic imaging from professionals dedicated to providing you with the best health care.
-Additionally, we are backed by the full resources of Community Memorial Hospital, Health Centers and Specialists – something you won’t find in a private physician office setting.
+Additionally, we are backed by the full resources of Community Memorial Hospital, Health Centers and Specialists – something you won’t find in a private physician’s office setting.

 Imaging Services Available Includes: